ConductionNL/skeleton-app/docs/layout.md

 - add an example with context about what you have to, how you do it and why you have to do it

 ### _Hooks_
+- tell about hooks and the use of it

 ### _ApiService_
 #### _Resources_